Governor of South Carolina

 The governor of South Carolina is the head of government of South Carolina.
 The governor is the ex officio commander-in-chief of the National Guard when not called into federal service.
 The governor's responsibilities include making yearly "State of the State" addresses to the South Carolina General Assembly, submitting an executive budget, and ensuring that state laws are enforced.

+There have been 87 people elected Governor since 1776, including 86 men and one woman.
+However, there have been 30 previous colonial governors before 1776 and are officially counted as Governors by the South Carolina Information Highway.

 The 117th and current governor of South Carolina is Henry McMaster, who is serving his second elected term.
 He assumed the office on January 24, 2017, after Nikki Haley resigned to become the United States ambassador to the United Nations.
 He won election to full terms in 2018 and 2022.
 McMaster is also the state’s longest serving governor.
+The shortest serving Governor was Charles Aurelius Smith, the 91st Governor who spent 5 days in office between the terms of Cole Blease and Richard Manning III.

 Requirements to hold office

 There are three legal requirements set forth in Section 2 of Article IV of the South Carolina Constitution.
 A candidate for the office of governor must be: (1) at least 30 years of age and (2) a citizen of the United States and a resident of South Carolina for 5 years preceding the day of election.
 The final requirement, (3) "No person shall be eligible to the office of governor who denies the existence of the Supreme Being", is of extremely doubtful validity in light of the 1961 Supreme Court decision Torcaso v.
 Watkins, which reaffirmed that religious tests for public offices violated the Fourteenth Amendment to the United States Constitution.
 This requirement, however, has still not been removed from the Constitution of South Carolina.